Kakadu National Park: Hiking, Aboriginal rock art galleries and a yellow water cruise

 Then, we saw some freshwater crocodiles basking in the sun.

-We left Katherine and went to Leliyn (Edith Falls), where we spent a few days at the little campground.
-It was quiet and peaceful, perfect for swimming and hiking.
-The camping ground has tables, gas grills, showers, and a restroom; however, no power generators are permitted.
+Then, we left Katherine and headed to Leliyn (Edith Falls), where we spent a few peaceful days at the small campground.
+Surrounded by nature, the campground was the perfect spot for swimming and hiking.
+It offers tables, gas grills, showers, and restrooms, though power generators are not permitted, ensuring a calm and relaxed atmosphere.

 The Leliyn Trail is a delightful one-hour walk with a beautiful view of the Edith River.

-The Sweetwater Pool Trail is a challenging hike, so be sure to bring plenty of water.
-Unfortunately, we didn’t have enough with us.
-Enjoy the view from the upper Edith Falls pool.
+The Sweetwater Pool Trail is a challenging hike, so be sure to pack ample water—a lesson we learned the hard way.
+The views from the upper Edith Falls pool are well worth the effort.

-After making a detour to Douglas Daly, we spent one night at the Douglas Daly Holiday Park.
-Before driving to Litchfield National Park, we hiked along the Douglas River Esplanade (The Arches).
+After making a detour to Douglas Daly, we spent one night at the local Holiday Park.
+Before driving to Litchfield National Park, we hiked along the Douglas River Esplanade – The Arches.

 Litchfield National Park

-Litchfield National Park is one and a half hours drive from Darwin; it has stunning waterfalls, clear swimming holes, and unique rock formations.
-It’s a fantastic place for hiking and enjoying the waterfalls.
+Litchfield National Park is just a 90-minute drive from Darwin and has stunning waterfalls, crystal-clear swimming holes, and unique rock formations.
+It’s an ideal destination for hiking, swimming, and soaking in the beauty of nature.

 The Magnetic Termite Mounds in Litchfield National Park are like magnetic compasses.
 Their thin edges point north-south, while their backs face east-west.